Hyperobjekt/dignity-and-debt/content/projects/an-open-letter-to-president-biden-scholars-support-your-promise-to-cancel-student-debt.md

 Aja LaDuke, Associate Professor of Education, Sonoma State University

+Danya Lagos, Assistant Professor of Sociology, University of California, Berkeley

 Mirella Landriscina, Professor of Sociology, St. Joseph's College

 Yvette Lares, Master of Social Work student, University of Texas at El Paso

+Michael LaSala, Associate Professor of Social Work, Rutgers, the State University of New Jersey

+Takisha Lashore, Associate Director of Field, Wayne State University School of Social Work

 Dominika Laster, Associate Professor of Theatre and Performance Studies, University of New Mexico